 - applying an anti-itch cream to relieve symptoms, such as nonprescription hydrocortisone cream

 - taking a lukewarm bath

-- avoiding substances that irritate the skin or cause an allergic reaction such as nickel, jewelry, and wool
+- for people with allergies or sensitivities, avoiding specific substances that cause a skin reaction, such as nickel, jewelry, and wool

 Perhaps the most important self-care measure is to avoid scratching.
 Scratching can ultimately lead to further inflammation and damage to the skin and can worsen the itching.

-If over-the-counter creams do not work, if a rash spreads, or if someone experiences additional symptoms beyond itching, they should see a physician or skin specialist to identify the cause and treat the particular problem.
+If over-the-counter creams do not work, if a rash spreads, or if someone experiences additional symptoms beyond itching, they should see a doctor or dermatologist to identify the cause and treat the particular problem.

-The treatment plan will depend on the cause of itching.
-For people who are suffering from dry skin, a good moisturizer may be all that is needed.
+The treatment plan will depend on the cause of the itching.
+For people who are experiencing dry skin, a good moisturizer may be all that is needed.

-Insect bites and stings: Topical antihistamines can relieve itching.
-To prevent bites, use an insect repellant, keep fly screens in good repair, and keep the body covered with clothing.
+Topical antihistamines can relieve itching.
+To prevent mosquito bites, use an insect repellant, keep window screens in good repair, and keep the body covered with clothing.